MichaelTorry/Bonepill/README.md

 -Everything from anthro.cs

--Ability to see how many SDs you are from the mean
+-Ability to see how many SDs you are from the median

 -Support for Imperial (I hate americans but I think it would be cool)

+-Passoid detector (checks how far from the median you are in a series of ratios and raw measurements)